1199 Park Avenue, 1199 Park Avenue, New York, NY 10128, Manhattan — Cooperative, 1961

 Confirm specific policies directly with management.
 Financing posture, current mortgage terms, flip tax structure, sublet specifics, pied-à-terre allowance, current real estate tax abatement, and current garage lease terms should all be obtained from management during the contract review process.

 Board approval follows tier-one Carnegie Hill norms.
-Strong financial profile, professional accomplishment, primary-residence intent, and BHS-standard due diligence are central criteria.
+Strong financial profile, professional accomplishment, primary-residence intent, and public records-standard due diligence are central criteria.

 Renovation is constrained by historic district status and pre-war character.
 The building's position in the Expanded Carnegie Hill Historic District means LPC oversight on any exterior work.
 Interior renovations require Alteration Agreement and board review.